Optimization of path-integral tensor-multiplication schemes in open quantum systems: Introduction

 The main conceptual difference of our optimization scheme compared to other approaches, e.g. \cite{strathearnEfficientNonMarkovianQuantum2018, fuxOQuPyPythonPackage2024, richterEnhancedTEMPOAlgorithm2022, jorgensenExploitingCausalTensor2019, LinkPRL24, cygorekACEGeneralpurposeNonMarkovian2024a}, is that we do not employ TN techniques.
 The TN representation directly provides the first level of optimization in terms of memory requirements, but consequently introduces many extra degrees of freedom and links which need to be controlled and optimized further.
 This can lead to some difficulties determining convergence and also largely incorrect results in some cases if not careful with the chosen parameters.
-Although TNs provide a more memory-efficient representation for the tensors, this approach enables the usage of an extrapolation scheme not presently available in other techniques \cite{fuxOQuPyPythonPackage2024}.
-The extrapolation procedure accurately approximates the exact ($L\rightarrow \infty$) long-time dynamics which requires sufficient data generated by the optimization scheme.
-Furthermore, in cases where calculations are already well converged using the original tensor-multiplication scheme, the optimization provides substantial time savings, often improving efficiency by two orders of magnitude.
+Although TNs provide a more memory-efficient representation for the tensors, this approach enables the usage of a consistent and easy to use extrapolation scheme.
+The extrapolation procedure accurately approximates the exact ($L\rightarrow \infty$) long-time dynamics, allowing for the extraction of parameters such as the dephasing rates.
+Furthermore, in cases where calculations are already well converged using the reference method, the optimization provides substantial time savings, often improving efficiency by two orders of magnitude.

-The paper is organized as follows: \Sec{System} outlines the general class of systems to which the optimization is directly applicable, and which systems we choose in this paper for illustration. \Sec{PIapproach} summarizes the path-integral formulation for the Trotter decomposition with linked cluster expansion technique, on which the optimization scheme is illustrated. \Sec{OptimisationScheme} introduces the optimization itself on the simplest example of a $2\times2$ reduced density matrix, then generalizes it to an arbitrary number of quantum states. \Sec{Verification} verifies the optimization scheme by comparing the optimized calculation with calculations via the original technique and the TEMPO algorithm. \Sec{Extrapolation} discusses the extrapolation method which allows us to accurately approximate the exact (infinite neighbors) calculation.
+The paper is organized as follows: \Sec{System} outlines the general class of systems to which the optimization is directly applicable, and which systems we choose in this paper for illustration. \Sec{PIapproach} summarizes the path-integral formulation for the Trotter decomposition with linked cluster expansion technique, on which the optimization scheme is illustrated. \Sec{OptimisationScheme} introduces the optimization itself on the simplest example of a $2\times2$ reduced density matrix, then generalizes it to an arbitrary number of quantum states. \Sec{Verification} verifies the optimization scheme by comparing the optimized calculation with calculations via the reference method and the TEMPO algorithm. \Sec{Extrapolation} discusses the extrapolation method which allows us to accurately approximate the exact (infinite neighbors) calculation.